 Goals of basic research in MS

 A variety of tools are used in MS research.
-These include high-throughput genetic screening techniques, animal modules of MS, methods for molecular analysis, flow cytometry methods for examining functional and surface features of neural and immune cells, cell culture methods for modeling interactions between neural and immune cells, techniques for measuring and assessing soluble factors including neurotransmitters, cytokines, chemokines, hormones, and growth factors, neuroimaging techniques, and histopathological and microscopic methods.
+These include high-throughput genetic screening techniques, animal modules of MS, methods for molecular analysis, flow cytometry methods for examining functional and surface features of neural and immune cells, cell culture methods for modeling interactions between neural and immune cells, techniques for measuring and assessing soluble factors including neurotransmitters, cytokines, chemokines, hormones, and growth factors, neuroimaging techniques, techniques for the collection and cultivation of adult stem cells, and histopathological and microscopic methods.1-3

 Key research questions in MS

-The pathology of MS affects two systems in the body, the CNS (including the brain, optic nerves, and spine) and the immune system.
+MS affects two systems in the body, the CNS (including the brain, optic nerves, and spine) and the immune system.
 Each of these is subject to a number of influencing factors that may contribute to dysfunction, including genetics, the environment, and gender.
-Basic research in MS tends to focus on the two systems where the pathology of MS appears and looks at different factors that may contribute to and influence that pathology.
-The research questions below represent some of the main areas of ongoing research in MS.
+Basic research in MS tends to focus on the two systems where MS appears, and looks at different factors that may contribute to and influence MS progression.
+The research questions below represent some of the main areas of ongoing research in MS.1-4

 Where does the primary injury in MS occur, in the CNS or elsewhere?